iiab/iiab/roles/minetest/README.rst

 ---------------------------------
 - The server binary is ``/usr/lib/minetest/minetestserver``
 - The working directory is ``/usr/share/games/minetest``
-- mods are in  ``/usr/share/games/minetest/games/<game>/mods
+- mods are in  ``/usr/share/games/minetest/games/<game>/mods``

 To Do
 -----
-- Add more mods - currently only the default mods are there in carbone-ng
+- Add more mods — currently only the default mods are there in carbone-ng
 - Add more games
-- Minetest client software for Windows and Android, included in IIAB for offline communities (`#1465 <https://github.com/iiab/iiab/issues/1465>`_)
+- Minetest client software for Windows and Android, included onboard IIAB for offline communities (`#1465 <https://github.com/iiab/iiab/issues/1465>`_)